 Definition

-offshore software testing
+What is offshore software testing?

 Offshore software testing is a software development model where an organization outsources the software testing process to a service partner team located in a different country and time zone.
 The offshore testing process goes through a typical software testing cycle including the writing, running and reporting of software tests.

-Advantages of using offshore software testing include:
+Advantages of offshore software testing

-Offshore vs onshore software testing
+Offshore vs. onshore software testing

-Advantages to onshore software testing include:
+Advantages to onshore software testing include the following:

 • Easier management of testing requirements.